robbernabe/technical-notes/README.md

 technical-notes
 ===============

-A collection of my technical notes
+A collection of my technical notes for various things.